Ettringite: Occurrence in cement

 Ettringite is formed in the hydrated Portland cement system as a result of the reaction of tricalcium aluminate (C_{3}A) with calcium sulfate, both present in Portland cement.

+The addition of gypsum (CaSO4*2H2O) to clinker during the grinding operation to obtain the crushed powder of Portland cement is essential to avoid the flash setting of concrete during its early hydration.
+Indeed, the tricalcium aluminate (C_{3}A) is the most reactive phase of the four main mineral phases present in Portland cement (C3S, C2S, C3A, and C4AF).
+C3A hydration is very exothermic and also occurs very fast in the fresh concrete mix as the temperature quickly increases with the progress of the hydration reaction.
+The effect of gypsum addition is to promote the formation of a thin impervious film of ettringite at the surface of the C_{3}A grains, passivating their surface, and so slowing down their hydration.
+The addition of gypsum to Portland cement is needed to control the concrete setting.

 Ettringite, the most prominent representative of AFt phases or (Al2O3 \s Fe2O3 \s tri), can also be synthesized in aqueous solution by reacting stoichiometric amounts of calcium oxide, aluminium oxide, and sulfate.

-In the cement system, the presence of ettringite depends on the ratio of calcium sulfate to tri-calcium aluminate (C3A); when this ratio is low, ettringite forms during early hydration and then converts to the calcium aluminate monosulfate (AFm phase or (Al2O3 \s Fe2O3 \s mono)).
+In the cement system, the presence of ettringite depends on the ratio of calcium sulfate to tri-calcium aluminate (C3A); when this ratio is low, ettringite forms during early hydration and then converts to the calcium aluminate monosulfate (AFm phases or (Al2O3 \s Fe2O3 \s mono)).
 When the ratio is intermediate, only a portion of the ettringite converts to AFm and both can coexist, while ettringite is unlikely to convert to AFm at high ratios.

 The following standard abbreviations are used to designate the different oxide phases in the cement chemist notation (CCN):